-Burruss Hall serves as the main administration building for Virginia Polytechnic and State University in Blacksburg, Virginia.
-Originally called the Teaching and Administration Building, it was constructed with a grant from the WPA from 1934-1936.
-It contains a 300 seat auditorium that is still widely used.
-The ceiling and walls of the auditorium were decorated with geometric designs as part of the WPA project.
-In addition to the original WPA building, two wings and a rear addition have been added.
+Burruss Hall serves as the main administration building for what was then the Virginia Polytechnic and State University in Blacksburg, Virginia.
+Sometimes mis-attributed to the Works Progress Administration (WPA), the building, originally called the Teaching and Administration Building, was constructed with a grant from the Public Works Administration (PWA) from 1934-1936.
+The Civil Works Administration (CWA) was involved with the project as well.
+It contains a 3,003-seat auditorium that is still widely used.
+The ceiling and walls of the auditorium were decorated with geometric designs as part of the project.
+In addition to the original building, two wings and a rear addition have been added.

 Project originally submitted by James Bohland on February 4, 2013.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE